ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 ~~~
 {: .commands}

-> #### Changing History Might Have Unexpected Consequences
+> ## Changing History Can Have Unexpected Consequences
 >
-> Using `git reset` to remove a commit is only a good idea if you have not
+> Using `git reset` to remove a commit is only a good idea if you have **not
-> shared it yet with other people.
+> shared** it yet with other people.
 If you make a commit and share it on GitHub
 > or with a colleague by other means then removing that commit from your Git
 > history will cause inconsistencies that may be difficult to resolve later.
 We
 > only recommend this approach for commits that are only in your local working